This product is directly related to Vipassana meditation as taught by S.N. Goenka. Learn More.

 In the years since his death, the technique that U Ba Khin taught has spread from Burma back to India, its land of origin, and from there, around the world.
 Today Vipassana meditation can be learned at established centres in different countries, offering to ever-increasing numbers of people the opportunity to learn this art of living which brings peace and harmony within.

-The Vipassana Research Institute offers this collection as a tribute to Sayagyi U Ba Khin in the hope that many more people will benefit from the wonderful way of life that he lived and of which he was a brilliant example.
+Vipassana Research Publications (VRP) offers this Vipassana Research Institute collection as a tribute to Sayagyi U Ba Khin in the hope that many more people will benefit from the wonderful way of life that he lived and of which he was a brilliant example.
+This Pariyatti Edition has a bigger page size with larger text, a stronger spine as well as a new cover design.